UjwalKandi/Issue-Bookmarks/README.md

 ![image](https://github.com/khuyentran1401/machine-learning-articles/blob/master/images/Screenshot%202020-04-10%2013.16.33.png)

 ## How to Contribute
 ### Format
-To contribute a paper, please follow the format listed below:
+To contribute an issue, please follow the format listed below:

-* For articles that you would like to contribute, please create a new "Issue". **A template will be created** as you create a new issue.
+* A website that you would like to contribute, please create a new "Issue". **A template will be created** as you create a new issue.
 All you need is to fill in the section
-* Use the name of the article as the title of the Issues.
+* Use the name of the website as the title of the Issues.
 * Use the following guidelines when submitting a new entry (Feel free to **skip any section** that is not relevant to what you are looking for):
   * **TL;DR** - A quick short sentence summary of the paper.
-  * **Link to the article.**
+  * **Link to the website.**
-  * **Author**
-  * **Key Takeaways** - parts of the articles that you find useful.
+  * **Key Takeaways** - parts of the website(resources) that you find useful.
   * **Useful Code Snippets** - useful codes that you want to save for later
   * **Useful Tools** - useful tools that you want to try out or integrate into your workflow
   * **Comments/Questions** - Your thoughts or questions on the articles.